Ben Cayetano: Early years

 Born in Honolulu, Hawaii, Cayetano was estranged from his mother at a young age.
-Cayetano was raised by his father in Kalihi, an ethnic Filipino neighborhood west of downtown Honolulu.
+Cayetano was raised by his father in Kalihi, a Filipino-dominated neighborhood west of downtown Honolulu.
 He would grow up as a latchkey child.
 In Kalihi, he attended Wallace Rider Farrington High School, a public school aptly known locally as "Home of the Governors" as its buildings were named after several early Hawaiʻi statesmen.
 The school was only a few blocks from his home.
 Cayetano received poor grades throughout his years at Farrington and was often disciplined by his teachers and counselors.
 He barely made marks qualifying him to graduate.

 Upon graduation Cayetano married Lorraine Gueco, his high school sweetheart.
 After the birth of his son Brandon in 1959, he worked a variety of entry-level jobs, such as a metal-packer in a junkyard, truck driver, apprentice electrician, and finally as a draftsman.
 Frustrated by what he felt were racially motivated and politically unfair hiring practices, he and his family moved to Los Angeles, California in 1963 in pursuit of an education in law.

 Cayetano attended Los Angeles Harbor College and transferred to the University of California, Los Angeles in 1966.
 In 1968, he graduated from UCLA with a major in political science and minor in American history.
 In 1971, he earned his Juris Doctor degree from Loyola Law School at the Loyola Marymount University.

 In 1972, Cayetano was appointed to the Hawaii Housing Authority by Governor John A. Burns.
 In 1974, he was elected to the state house as a Democrat representing Pearl City.